Menachem's Writings Follow theKuch on Twitter

 or Obnoxious Facebook Friends

 The custom of praying for a sick person is a very old Jewish custom.
-The earliest record I know is Aharon asking his brother, Moshe, to pray for a cure for their sister, Miriam, smitten with leprosy (as it is usually mistranslated, though in this case the prayer it is certainly referring to curing a disease).
+The earliest record I know is Aharon asking his brother, Moshe, to pray for a cure for their sister, Miryam, smitten with leprosy (as it is usually mistranslated, though in this case the prayer is certainly referring to curing the disease).

 The effect of prayer on sick patients has been the subject of a number of studies over the last few years.
-Though there does not seem to be a statistically conclusive improvement in patient health, and studies of a larger scope need to be carried out, there is an indication that prayer is beneficial for the sick person, even if that person is not aware of the prayers on their behalf.
-In a literature, I found only one study relating to Jewish prayer.
+Though there does not yet seem to be a statistically conclusive improvement in patient health, and studies of a larger scope need to be carried out, there is an indication that prayer is beneficial for the sick person, even when that person is not aware of prayers being recited on their behalf.
+In the literature, I found only one study relating to Jewish prayer.
 The remainder concern prayer by Christian groups.

-In other words, the concept of aiding healing by prayer is not a Jewish only practice.
+In other words, the concept of aiding and furthering the healing process by prayer is not soley a Jewish practice.

-As a result I was quite surprised last Thursday evening by my Facebook correspondent's post.
+As a result I was quite surprised last Thursday evening by a Facebook correspondent's Wall post.

 "Jewish friends, please say tehillim [Psalms] for Anna bas Riva Gisa, a 15 year-old girl that just got hit by a car.
 No other details at this time."

 I responded, "'Why Jewish friends'?
-Can't non-Jews pray for [unknown to them] other people too?"
+Can't non-Jews pray for other people too [even those unknown to them]?"

 Out of left field, my friend replies, "DING!
 Time for Menachem to be annoying".

 Now from where did that come?
-There's something wrong with my comment?
+There is something improper with my comment?
 Non-Jews are unable to pray?
 To pray for Jews?

 She switches to a private communication.